fish-quant/fq-imjoy/docs/fq-spot-detection.md

    * **Double click** on the image will show it in a separate interface for inspection.
 This interface can not be resized and has to be closed before continuing the analysis.
 See dedicate [section](imjoy-imageviewer.md) for more details on how to use the image viewer.
    * To show the image in a interface that can be resized and kept open, press the button button `Show`.
    * You can **save** filtered image on the disk with the button `Save`.
 It will saved in a subfolder `filtered_image`.
+   * The filter size will be stored and reused when you launch ImJoy the next time.

 4. **Establish detection thresholds**.
 This will be performed on the filtered image.